MGA Race to Makkah UK Alevio

 4.1 The Championship consists of four (4) qualifying events held across the United Kingdom.

-4.2 Each event will be played as an Individual Stableford competition.
+4.2 Each event shall be played as an Individual Stableford competition in accordance with The R&A Rules of Golf.

-4.3 A handicap allowance of 95% of Course Handicap will apply.
+4.3 A handicap allowance of 95% of Course Handicap shall apply.

-4.4 The Championship operates as a season-long competition.
+4.4 The Championship operates as a cumulative season-long Stableford competition.

-4.5 A player’s best three (3) scores from four (4) events will count towards the overall standings.
+4.5 A player’s best three (3) Stableford scores from the four (4) qualifying events shall count towards the overall Championship standings.

-4.6 MGA reserves the right to amend the format where necessary due to unforeseen circumstances.
+4.8 MGA reserves the right to amend the format, scoring structure, qualification process or points allocation where necessary due to unforeseen circumstances or to protect the integrity of the Championship.

 5. Qualification to the World Final

-5.2 The overall winner of each division will qualify for the MGA World Final in Saudi Arabia (January 2027).
+5.2 The overall winner of each division shall qualify for the MGA World Final in Saudi Arabia (January 2027).

 6. Liwaa Cup (North vs South)